saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 ![](final-writeup_files/figure-gfm/final-model2-1.png)<!-- -->

-As shown there is a sigificantly visible pattern in this model’s residuals, far worse than our current model.
+As shown there is a significantly visible pattern in this model’s residuals, far worse than our current model.

 ### References